Please forgive temporary problems with photos.

 Remember those rotten little nuts and bolts that held the dog legs to either side of the hood?
 Now is a good time to match those up with new zinc plated hardware.
 Put the new bolts through the holes in the dog legs, or tape them in plastic bags to the inside of each part.

-Dealing with frozen or stripped nuts and bolts is something else not covered in any manual.
-I love it when the manual simply says "remove left whatsit" and one stuck or stripped bolt takes three hours out of my day.
+Dealing with frozen or stripped nuts and bolts is not covered in any manual.
+I love it when the manual simply says "remove left whatsit" and one stuck or stripped bolt takes 3.7 hours.
 PB Blaster works much better than anything else for rusty hardware, PERIOD.
-None of the other products or home-made rust disolvers worked as well as PB Blaster in any of the actual side-by-side comparison tests I have been able to find.
-A little heat from a torch often helps PB Blaster work.\
+None of the other products, or home-made rust dissolvers worked as well as PB Blaster in any of the actual side-by-side comparison tests I have been able to find.
+A little heat from a torch often helps PB Blaster work.

 Remember heat causes metal to expand.
 Heating a nut will expand it away from the bolt and may help break it loose.
 On the other hand, heating a bolt expands it into the threaded hole or nut, and just locks it even harder.
 If you use heat on a bolt, wait until it cools completely before trying to turn it.
 I often start spraying rusty fasteners with PB Blaster a day or so before, and spray them 2 or 3 times, before making the first attempt to loosen them.
 The chemicals work better when given more time to work.